Outcomes of Biochemistry and Biotechnology Training

-The integration of most of the established knowledge in biochemistry, with skills that are relevant to the working and further study environment found in most enterprises globally at an operational level, is the primary outcome of this programme.
+The integration of most of the established knowledge in biochemistry and biotechnology with skills that are relevant to the working and further study environment found in most enterprises globally at an operational level is the primary outcome of this programme.
 The articulation and application of all this knowledge and these skills to such familiar and novel situations as are found for example in the production, the research and development workplaces are some of the outcomes which we match with potential employers.

-Students equipped with biochemistry at any degree level: have increased opportunities to work in
+Students equipped with biochemistry and biotechnology at any degree level have increased their opportunities to work in:

 - Biotechnology sector

 - Biomedical technology and engineering